Hydraulic and pollutant retention capacity of selected permeable pavements

 In principle rainwater is polluted to some extend by atmospheric contaminants.
 Due to the contact with the areas drained, like roofs, yards and roads, the surface runoff takes up additional pollutants.
 As a result of these pollutants the stormwater infiltration by subsoil infiltration facilities is not approved in quite a lot of federal states of Germany.
 Because of the high building density the free space required for topsoil infiltration facilities is often not sufficient.
-Additionally, 38.1 % of the entire urban area is covered by traffic areas.
+Additionally, approximately 40 % of the entire urban area is covered by traffic areas.
 Therefore it is recommended to restore the contact between the underlying soil and the atmosphere by unsealing road surfaces.
 A case study conducted by the Bavarian Environmental Agency indicates for permeable pavements a higher pollutant retention capacity than for other infiltration facilities.

 Because permeable pavements are restricted by the German guideline RStO to streets of type V and VI, four different block pavements and two porous asphalt pavements were investigated with regard to the pollutant retention capacity.
 At first, the maximum adsorption capacity of the building materials was examined in batch tests.
 In order to determine the impact of the specific surface and the reaction time on the adsorption process, physical models of the surface course pavements were investigated additionally.
 The surface runoff concentrations for different runoff areas were known from a literature review done before.
 With that it was possible to calculate the time to exhaustion by a simple balancing approach.